chunnoo/AccessLogLambda/README.md

 See <https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html> for description of how to set up relevant keys.

-**Set bucketname**

-Change the Parameter AccessLogBucketName in *template.yaml* to the bucket where the access logs are stored.

 **Create parameter for vespa private key**

 In AWS System Manager - Parameter Store, create a new parameter named **AccessLogPrivateKey** with the value of the private key to the Vespa application where queries should be fed.